-In May 2018, the Company contracted the services of Big Rock Consulting Inc. ("BRC"), a Canadian entity, for the manufacturing of a crushing plant and Merrill Crowe plant for the Company's heap leach operation (to be located 3km from Mina Callanquitas) for a total of US\$1,913,250; to date the Company has advanced US\$739,311 for the equipment manufacturing; both the crushing plant and the Merrill Crowe plant are manufactured and will be delivered to the site once the Company has the necessary funds available
+In May 2018, the Company contracted the services of Big Rock Consulting Inc. ("BRC"), a Canadian entity, for the manufacturing of a crushing plant and Merrill Crowe plant for the Company's heap leach operation (to be located 3km from Mina Callanquitas) for a total of US\$1,913,250.
+Advances for assets under construction at September 30, 2020 include \$362,473 (US\$271,739) advanced to BRC toward the price of the equipment.
+The full contracted amount will be paid in various instalments with the final payments due once the equipment is delivered.
+An impairment charge of \$629,190 (US\$467,572) was recorded for the year ended September 30, 2020, as certain equipment paid for in advance are no longer available to the Company.